 ADPP Angola has operated vocational schools in multiple provinces since 1994.
 The schools were established under an agreement between ADPP Angola and the Ministry of Agriculture and Rural Development and the National Institute for Employment and Professional Training.
 The training options included construction, mechanics, electricity, catering and tourism, business administration, and agriculture.

 In 2011, the project adapted the Polyvalent and Professional School (EPP) program.
-The three EPP schools in Caxito, Huambo, and Luanda, offer three-year lower secondary education (seventh to ninth grade), combining theory and practice.
+The EPP schools offer three-year lower secondary education (seventh to ninth grade), combining theory and practice.
 The schools enroll local students between the ages of 12 and 20, and aim to educate and expand knowledge and skills, in a bid to graduate well-rounded, capable, dynamic individuals who can contribute to the development of Angola.
 This new curriculum was based on the obvious need for better education and training of young students to prepare them to enter the work force.
 Its success is a result of ADPP Angola’s long experience in the vocational sector.

 The Children’s School Caxito, constructed in 1986 in partnership with the country's Ministry of Education, was ADPP Angola's first project.
 It was established to provide a home and good basic education for orphans and children who had lost contact with their parents due to war.
 Boarding facilities cater to students from rural parts of adjacent provinces.